Mukil-22BEC0480/Customer-Insights-analysis/README.md

 # Customer_Insights_analysis

-::contentReference[oaicite:0]{index=0}

-## Overview
+## 📌 Project Overview
 This project focuses on analyzing customer behavior using a complete data analytics workflow.
-The goal is to extract actionable insights from raw customer data by performing data cleaning, exploratory data analysis (EDA), SQL-based analysis, and interactive dashboard creation.
+The goal is to extract actionable insights from raw customer data by performing data cleaning, exploratory data analysis (EDA), SQL-based analysis, and interactive dashboard creation using Power BI.

 ---

-## Dataset
+## 📊 Dataset

-::contentReference[oaicite:1]{index=1}

 The dataset contains customer shopping and transactional data, including: